 - Motion sickness pills

-Some of the bus and boat trips in Asia can be rough.
-I’ll never forget my trip to Koh Lipe in Thailand.
+Because of the bus and boat trips in Asia can be rough.
+I was glad I had these with me during my trip to Koh Lipe in Thailand

 Too much light can harm your eyes.
 Glasses with polarized lens are highly recommended.